tigergraph/ecosys/demos/guru_scripts/docker/tutorial/4.x/README.md

 ## Vertex Set Varaibles And Accumulator As Composition Tools

+**Query Composition** means that one query block's computation result can be used as input to another query block.

+- Using vertex set variable: GSQL query consists of a sequence of query blocks.
+Each query block will produce a vertex set variable.
+In top-down syntax order, subsequent query block's `FROM` clause pattern can refer to prior query block's vertex set variable.
+Thus, achieving query block composition.
+- Using accumualtors:
 ### Query Signature

 Each GSQL query is defined as a stored procedure and can take in parameters at runtime.
 The query signature is illustrated below: